Staff Members

 Program Development Officer – Jordan A. Thurm

 Jordan joined ACT as the Admin and Training Coordinator, and has moved into the position of Program Development Officer.
 Jordan has a BA Hons degree in English with Creative Writing from Nottingham Trent University.
 Her previous work experience in both England and Canada has been in administration and retail management.
 She has been involved with a non-profit organization built to assist indigenous youth in Vancouver.
-Jordan is excited to join ACT and contribute to providing resources and support to the autistic and neuro-diverse community, and assisting ACT’s aim to aid marginalized communities.
+Jordan is passionate about contribute to ACT’s Mission of providing resources and support to the autistic and neuro-divergent community.

 Community Liaison Officer – Allison Balfour